Do the people in your audience understand you?

 Even though I’ve always found that to be effective regardless of whether I’m conducting an interview or chatting with a friend, I know many people aren’t comfortable admitting they don’t understand something.

-Don’t assume that if someone don’t understand you, they’ll ask for more information.
+Don’t assume that if people don’t understand you, they’ll ask for more information.
 What’s more likely is that if you’re trying to sell something and what you’re saying about your product’s benefits isn’t making sense, your prospects will just make their purchase elsewhere.
 If you’re an author and they don’t understand what you wrote, they won’t buy another book from you.

 It all comes down to knowing your audience and making the effort to communicate effectively.
 The number one way to do that is to speak the same language your audience speaks.